 Prepare for Bed

-One of the most important top tips to actually fall asleep in an airport is to prepare for bedtime, as close as possible to how you would at home.
+One of the most important top tips on our overnight sleeping guide at the gate is to prepare for bedtime, as close as possible to how you would at home.
 Take some time to go to the restroom to wash your face, brush your teeth, take off your makeup, brush your hair, etc. Following your bedtime routine will help signal to your body that it is time for bed.
 You will also feel refreshed, as traveling all day can certainly make you feel icky!

 One of the top carry on items is a personal health pouch.
 In here you will find all the products you need to wind down and feel relaxed.
 Here are some examples of what you can put in yours: